Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - You can only take half of each item stack in someone's inventory.
 Single items can be taken.

+- You must abide by the "Cowboys Honor One" rule, you must leave at least one firearm so the victim can protect themselves from the wilds.

 - Do not rob new starting players of their starter money.
 If you were robbed of your starting cash, open a ticket.

 - You must demonstrate a clear hostile intent to rob an individual and give them a chance to react.